-Criteria JORC Code explanation Commentary Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
-No top cut applied Minimum composite width = 6m Maximum internal dilution = 2m Weighted average grades calculated using the Surpac High Grade reporting function using the above parameters Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-The significant weighted average graphite carbon (GrC) intersections reported were calculated as core-length weighted assay intercepts.
-The intersection calculations were made applying a maximum internal dilution of 2m for material below the GrC cutoff grade and a minimum composite width of 2m.
-Significant intercepts are reported at cutoff grade of 10% GrC.
+Criteria JORC Code explanation Commentary Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
+The significant weighted average graphite carbon (TGC) intersections reported were calculated as core-length weighted assay intercepts.
+The intersection calculations were made applying a maximum internal dilution of 2m for material below the TGC cut-off grade and a minimum composite width of 2m.
+Significant intercepts are reported at cut-off grade of 3% TGC.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
-V2O5 is calculated from V% using a factor of 1.786 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
-If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
+Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
+If the geometry of the mineralisation with respect to the drillhole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
 The graphite schists and tonalite gneiss units dip moderately northwest based on outcrop exposures and measured structure in the oriented diamond drill holes.
-All GNBC drill holes are inclined -60° to the southeast to intersect the mineralised zones approximately orthogonal to the interpreted dip and strike of the geological boundaries.
+All drill holes are inclined -60° to the southeast to intersect the mineralised zones approximately orthogonal to the interpreted dip and strike of the geological boundaries.
 The reported intersections are considered to be near to true intercept widths.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-Refer to previous Company announcements.
+Refer to Figures in the body of the text.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-Assays for all drill holes except GBNC0003 and the upper part of GBNC005 are outstanding.
+Assays for several drill holes are pending.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Selected core samples from all diamond drill holes are measured for bulk densities.
-This, and additional data from future drill holes will be used to estimate average densities for rock types.
-Multi element assaying was conducted on selected zones in the diamond drill holes TMBD0005 and TMBD006.
+This, and additional data from future drill holes is used to estimate average densities for rock types.
 Geotechnical logging is routinely carried out on all diamond drillholes for recovery, RQD and number of defects (per interval).
 Information on structure type, dip, dip direction, alpha angle, beta angle, texture, shape, roughness and fill material is stored in the structure table of the database.
 Regional scale mapping has been carried out in the area to identify outcrop of graphitic material.
 This mapping is ongoing.
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive Further drill testing using reverse circulation and diamond drilling is underway on the Nicanda Hill prospect to determine the grade continuity and width of the graphitic units.
-Exploration activities resumed in April 2014.
+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive Further drill testing using reverse circulation and diamond drilling is planned on the Nicanda West prospect to determine the grade continuity and width of the graphitic units.